Menu

 This can include fever, rash, fatigue, and swollen lymph nodes.
 At this stage, it is critical to use antiretroviral drugs to prevent the virus from progressing and damaging the immune system further.

 If untreated, HIV will progress to late-stage HIV.
-The immune system is severely weakened at this point, and opportunistic infections such as pneumonia and brain infections are common.
+The immune system is severely weakened, and opportunistic infections such as pneumonia and brain infections are common.

 While there is currently no known cure for HIV, medical advances have dramatically improved treatment options and increased the average life expectancy for people living with the virus.